Cuts hurt Mexico quake response, outlook ahead of 2018 vote

 “There is no money for anything,” said Beatriz Navarrete, a 21-year-old medical student manning a donations tent.
 “If the government was really spending money, we wouldn’t be here, begging for medicine.”

-$1 = 18.1 Mexican pesos.
-(Reporting by Gabriel Stargardter; Additional reporting by Dan Trotta.
-Editing by Paulo Prada.)
+Reporting by Gabriel Stargardter; Additional reporting by Dan Trotta.
+Editing by Paulo Prada.